coolws/MachineLearing/README.md

-1. UserBasedCF.py and movie.dat is an algorithm about user based Collaborative Filtering.
+1. 	an algorithm based on user-based Collaborative Filtering by UserBasedCF.py and movie.dat.

-2. ItemBasedCF.py and movie.dat is an algorithm about item based Collaborative Filtering.
+2.  an algorithm based on item-based Collaborative Filtering	by ItemBasedCF.py and movie.dat.

-3. K-means.py and k_means.csv is an algorithm about k_means.
+3.  an algorithm based on k_means by K-means.py and k_means.csv

-movie.dat is from movieLen .
+ps: movie.dat is from movieLen .